ros2/ros2_documentation/source/Tutorials/Sync-Vs-Async.rst

 The :ref:`Simple Service and Client <PySrvCli>` tutorial for Python illustrates how to perform an async service call and retrieve the ``future`` using a loop.

 The ``future`` can also be retrieved using a timer or callback, like in `this example <https://github.com/ros2/examples/blob/master/rclpy/services/minimal_client/examples_rclpy_minimal_client/client_async_callback.py>`_, a dedicated thread, or by another method.
-It is up to you, as the caller, to decide how to check on and store ``future`` and retrieve your response.
+It is up to you, as the caller, to decide how to store ``future``, check on its status, and retrieve your response.

 2 Synchronous calls
 -------------------